Operational Safety Case (OSC) Services

-An operational safety case (OSC) is the methodology used for gaining a CAA exemption from the standard set of rules which govern the operation of unmanned aircraft or drones.
-An OSC allows you as the operator to write your own rules, however the exemption will only be granted if you can prove to the CAA that you can operate safely.
-To apply for an OSC you will need to write a 3 volume operations manual in accordance with the guidelines in the CAA's CAP722 document and present sufficient safety arguments and mitigation's to satisfy the CAA that you do not pose a risk
+An operational safety case (OSC) is a process which allows you to gain an exemption from the regulations which govern drone/ UAV/ UAS operations.
+An OSC allows you as the operator to write the rules, however the exemption will only be granted if you can prove to the CAA that you can operate safely.
+To apply for an OSC you will need to write a 3 volume operations manual in accordance with the guidelines in the CAA's CAP722 document, and present sufficient safety arguments and mitigation's to satisfy the CAA that risks are tolerable

 What can i apply for?

-Most of the OSCs we have completed for our clients fall within one or more of the following common exemptions:
+Most of the OSCs we have completed for our clients fall within one or more of the following categories:

 What do the CAA require?